wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 If you need support or have questions, kindly use our online chat window [here](https://makewebbetter.com) or connect with us then [Generate a ticket.](https://makewebbetter.com/submit-query/)

+== Installation ==

+= Automatic installation =

+Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
+To do an automatic install of Upsell Order Bump Offer for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

+In the search field type **"Upsell Order Bump Offer for WooCommerce"** and click Search Plugins.
+Once you've found our Upsell Order Bump Offer for WooCommerce plugin you can view details about it such as the point release, rating, and description.
+Most importantly, of course, you can install it by simply clicking **"Install Now"**.

+= Manual installation =

+The manual installation method involves downloading our Upsell Order Bump Offer for WooCommerce and uploading it to your webserver via your favorite FTP application.
+The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

+= Updating =

+Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Screenshots ==

 1. Order bump